-The state’s cuisine derives from the Tlaxcaltecan Native Americans as well as by Spanish Catholics and Spanish Jews.
+The state’s cuisine derives from the Tlaxcaltecan Native Americans as well as from Spanish Catholics and Spanish Jews.
 Traditional dishes are beef or goat.
-Carne asada is, perhaps, the most popularly eaten food in the state along with tamales.
+Carne asada is, perhaps, the most popularly eaten food in the state, along with tamales.
 Kid goat, known as cabrito, is one of the capital’s most popular dishes.
 People of Nuevo Leon also love to make homemade candies using goat milk.

 Monterrey, Nuevo Leon

 The capital is the third-largest city in Mexico.
 Monterrey boasts a plethora of attractions.
 Visitors will find unsurpassed examples of northern Mexican cuisine.
 Monterrey has world-class museums that contain remarkable exhibits.
 And the accommodations (hotels and inns) will fit any budget.